How Arthritis Hurts

 There are more than 100 different forms of arthritis and related diseases.
 The most common types include osteoarthritis (OA), rheumatoid arthritis (RA), psoriatic arthritis (PsA), fibromyalgia and gout.
 Arthritis and related diseases can cause debilitating, life-changing pain in different ways.
 According to the Centers for Disease Control and Prevention, more than one-third of the adults who have arthritis report that it limits their leisure activities and work and 25% of them say it causes severe pain (seven or higher on a scale of zero to 10).

 Just as there are different types of arthritis pain, there also are different treatments, both with and without medications.
-A tool such as the Vim app can help with pain management.
 For more options, read on.

 In osteoarthritis (OA), a degenerative disease that affects the whole joint, the protective cartilage and fluid break down over time, making joint movement difficult and painful.
 Eventually, bones of the joint may rub directly against one another, causing severe pain.
 Inflammation is also involved in the process of OA, which most commonly affects knees, hips, hands and the spine.

 Pain intensity varies from person to person.
 It can range from mild to moderate and may be manageable with drugs and regular physical activity.
 For some it can be debilitating, making any movement of the affected joint difficult, but continuing physical movement of any sort is known to help.